airspaced-nk5/GeometricalOptics.jl/docs/src/Quickstart.md

 A lens can easily be defined, plotted, and evaluated in ten lines of code as shown in this tutorial.
 The first few lines are for definition of system geometry, then bundle definition defines the rays for analysis, and finally the evaluation of the optical stack on the bundle yields the trace and plots used for analysis.

-__Plots are shown in this documentation as static, but are actually interactive when rendered with the package--to see this try it out yourself!__

 ## System geometry

 The system geometry is defined by